bitsy-lang/bitsy/docs/source/modules.rst

 This module contains one subcomponent: a `reg` (register) named `queue`.
 It stores a value of type `Word<1>`.
-The `reset` clause declares that the reset value of the register is `0w1`.
+The `reset` clause declares that the reset value of the register is `0`.
-This is an 1-bit representation of the number 0.

 The final two statements are wires.